Midstream and Upstream MLP Gainers and Losers on September 4

 JP Energy Partners (JPEP) was the top gainer among midstream MLPs at the end of trading on Friday, September 4.
 It rose 2.51% on Friday.

 JP Energy Partners

-The Alerian MLP ETF (AMLP) and the UBS ETRACS Alerian MLP ETN (AMU) have returned -16.21% and -19.48% YTD.
-ONEOK Partners accounts for ~4.40% of AMLP.
-For context, the upstream energy company heavy SPDR S&P Oil & Gas Exploration & Production ETF (XOP) has returned -18.09% YTD.
+The Alerian MLP ETF (AMLP) and the UBS ETRACS Alerian MLP ETN (AMU) fell 0.42% and 1.03% on Friday.
+For context, the upstream energy company heavy SPDR S&P Oil & Gas Exploration & Production ETF (XOP) fell 1.84% on the same day.

 Browse this series on Market Realist: